camille-hdl/website/content/blog/using-php-arrow-functions/index.md

 To paraphrase it, the goal is to provide a concise syntax for closures performing simple tasks.
 Basically, we're avoiding many redundant `use` imports.

-In the context of this RFC, __"simple task" means a single statement returning a value__.
+In the context of this RFC,
+__"simple task" means a single statement returning a value__.

-If you come from the JavaScript world, be wary of a few key differences in semantics, including but not limited to:
+If you're coming from the JavaScript world, be wary of a few key differences in semantics, including but not limited to:
 * variables in the outer scope are implicitly captured __by-value__.
 The implication is that if you mutate them in the closure, the outer variable won't change.
 ```php